NonMajorNerd/Arel/README.txt

     * Change log *
     **************

+	03/15/21
+		Small bug fixes and cosmetics in the inventory
+		AI and spawning tweaks

 	03/14/21
 		Rebalanced item spawn rates, monster spawn rates, monster stats All monster and player stats rebalanced